marcio-pessoa/marcade/README.md

 ## Donations

-I made this in my spare time, and it's hosted on GitHub (which means I don't have any hosting costs), but if you enjoyed the game and feel like buying me coffee, you can donate at my PayPal: <marcio.pessoa@gmail.com>.
+I made this in my spare time, and it's hosted on GitHub, but if you enjoyed the game and feel like buying me coffee, you can donate at GitHub at [GitHub Sponsors](https://github.com/sponsors/marcio-pessoa) or my PayPal: <marcio.pessoa@gmail.com>.
 Thank you very much!